SQE-Testers/Assignment-3-VueStorefront/Reliability/Reliability_Document.md

 - Security

 ## Kubernetes & Google Cloud Platform
-Kubernetes - the best, Google-originated orchestration tool globally - and team it with Google Cloud Platform.
-It facilitates large-scale eCommerce run as fast as possible.
+Vue StoreFront uses Kubernetes - the best, Google-originated orchestration tool globally - and team it with Google Cloud Platform.
+It facilitates large-scale eCommerce run as fast as possible.So use of Kubernetes and Containers helps in scalability  and availability of the VueStorefront.

+### Kubernetes
+Containers are a good way to bundle and run your applications, these container make sure that no downtime occurs in a website.For example, if a container goes down, another container needs to start.Kubernetes provides you with a framework to run distributed systems resiliently.
+It takes care of scaling and failover for your application, provides deployment patterns, and more.

 ## Scalability
 Cloud-native infrastructure enables to handle dynamic traffic peaks by automatically adding or removing resources.Contrary to the conventional physical servers , flexibility becomes very difficult because we have to place the resources physically at a point.
 But in cloud we just have to apply for more space and pay more to scale our application.